 Each type of equity compensation (incentive stock options, non-qualified stock options, employee stock purchase plan) has its own rules for when you may be able to do certain things, and what the tax impact of your decisions may be.

-While beyond the scope of this article, its safe to assume that more detailed analysis should be integrated into your financial plan if you have more than one type of equity compensation because of the differences in taxability.
+While beyond the scope of this article, it’s safe to assume that a more detailed analysis should be integrated into your financial plan if you have more than one type of equity compensation because of the differences in taxability.